Relintai/pandemonium_engine_docs/usage/scripting/resources.md

         const BotStats = preload("bot_stats.gd")

         var data = {
-            "GodotBot": BotStats.new(10), # Creates instance with 10 health.
+            "PandemoniumBot": BotStats.new(10), # Creates instance with 10 health.
             "DifferentBot": BotStats.new(20) # A different one with 20 health.
         }